decaby7e/website/content/adventures/climbing-all-the-volcanos.md

 2/5 done.

-My friend Anton finally moved back from Seattle!
+My friend Anton finally moved back to Seattle!
 We got drinks with friends and I mentioned to him that me and Teagan were going to attempt to hike Mount Adams.
 The south climb is just a steep snow hike, I said.
 Surprisingly enough, he was down!
 Even never having backpacked before, he dove head first into it.
 Teagan